 The pair chooses a relatively flat nest site on gravel, sand, or soil near other pelicans at the same stage of the breeding cycle.
 In southern, drier regions, they nest amongst sparse vegetation.
 In forested regions, sites may be under shrubs or trees.

 Both sexes use their bills to rake up surrounding gravel, sand, or soil to create a shallow depression roughly 2 feet across with a rim usually no more than 8 inches high.
 Occasionally they dig into the bottom of the site as well and may include nearby vegetation, though neither of the pair leaves the site to gather material.
 Because of trampling, by the end of the nesting season, the broad cup is usually 2 inches deep at most.

-- Knopf, Fritz L. and Roger M. Evans.
+Knopf, Fritz L. and Roger M. Evans.
 2004.
-American White Pelican (Pelecanus erythrorhynchos).
-In The Birds of North America Online, No. 57 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+American White Pelican (Pelecanus erythrorhynchos), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.